geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 	‎In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Groups**, and then select **Groups** again.

-10. In the **Groups** list, verify that the **Purchasing** and **Manufacturing** groups appear. <br/>
+10. In the **Groups** list, verify that the **Manufacturing** and **Purchasing** groups appear. <br/>

 	**Note:** You may need to wait up to 10 minutes before the two new groups appear.
 Continue to refresh the list until you see the groups.

 11. In the **Groups** list, locate the **Manufacturing** group.
-Scroll to the right and verify the value in the **Sync status** column.
+Scroll to the right and verify the value in the **Sync status** column (this column appears by default for Groups, and it appears to the right of the group Type column).
 For this security group, hovering your mouse over the **Sync status** icon indicates that it was **Synced from on-premises**.

 12. Select the **Manufacturing** group to open the **Manufacturing** group window.

 13. In the **Manufacturing** group window, note that it’s a mail-enabled security group that contains the three members that you assigned.
 Also note the message indicating that you can only manage this group in your on-premises environment using either Active Directory users and groups (i.e. Users and Computers) or the on-premises Exchange admin center.

 14. In the **Manufacturing** group window, select the **Members** tab.
 Note that the group has no owner (the system did not automatically assign Holly Spencer as the group owner); this will be different from the Purchasing distribution group that you’ll validate next.
-Also note the three members that you assigned to it.
+Also note the three members that you assigned to it. <br/>

 	Close the **Manufacturing** group window.

 15. In the **Groups** list, select the **Purchasing** group.

-16. In the **Purchasing** group window, note that it’s a public group that contains only one member.
-Select the **Members** tab.
+16. In the **Purchasing** group window, select the **Members** tab.
 Recall for the Manufacturing security group, no owner was assigned.
 For this distribution group, note that Holly Spencer was automatically assigned as the group owner, as well as being assigned as a group member.
 The reason for this is that while distribution groups are synchronized to Microsoft 365, their members are not.
-Therefore, the synchronization process automatically assigns the group owner as the only member of the distribution group that appears in the cloud.
+Therefore, the synchronization process automatically assigns the group owner as the only member of the distribution group that appears in the cloud. <br/>

+	Close the **Purchasing** group window.

 17. Now let’s examine these groups using Windows PowerShell.
-If **Windows PowerShell** is already open, then proceed to the next step; otherwise, type **Powershell** in the **Search** field on the taskbar and then right-click on the **Windows PowerShell** application and select **Run as administrator**.
+If **Windows PowerShell** is already open on the taskbar, then select the PowerShell icon and proceed to the next step; otherwise, type **Powershell** in the **Search** field on the taskbar and then right-click on the **Windows PowerShell** application and select **Run as administrator**.

 18. You should begin by running the following command that connects your PowerShell session to the Microsoft Online Service:  <br/>